 Food can be an amazing tool to support our immune system during this time and also long term.
 Let us look at a few things you can do to help support your immune system:

-- Get enough quality sleep: Aim for 7 – 9 hours of good quality sleep each night.
-While we sleep, our body naturally detoxes and rebuilds which is necessary when protecting against illness.
+- Get enough quality sleep: Aim for seven to nine hours of good quality sleep each night.
+While we sleep, our body naturally detoxes and rebuilds, which is necessary when protecting against illness.
 When we do not get enough sleep, we are limiting our body’s ability to fight infection.

 - Support a healthy gut: Our gut houses 60% of our immune system.
 If our gut is unhealthy, our immune system is directly impacted.
 Include healing foods like bone broth and collagen to keep the walls of your gut strong.
 Consider adding natural probiotic rich foods in your diet like sauerkraut, kimchi, yogurt, kefir, or kombucha.2

 - Manage stress: Stress is a normal part of life.
 However, chronic stress that goes unmanaged can wreak havoc on several aspects of your health, especially your immune system.
 When we experience chronic stress, we are depleting our body of vital nutrients, such as B-vitamins, vitamin C, and vitamin E. Spend time each day practicing stress reducing activities like yoga, meditation, journaling, walking, or spending time with loved ones.

 How You Can Improve Your Nutrition